-The Way of Words is based on the belief that we are all inherently creative and as unique individuals with a unique journey through this life we each have an inherent value and worth.
-This belief is integral to all that we do and underpinned by our ethos; that we are all learning and growing and all have something to contribute.
-Furthermore supported by our values; compassion, empathy, kindness, social justice, respect, responsibility and fully embracing diversity.
+The Way of Words is based on the belief that we are all inherently creative and as unique individuals with a unique journey through this life we each have an inherent value and worth to bring to the page or stage.
+This belief is integral to all that we do and underpinned by our ethos; that we are all learning and growing and all have something to contribute, supported by our values; compassion, empathy, kindness, social justice, respect, responsibility, fully embracing diversity.
 These are reflected in our actions, decisions and behaviours in our work together and promoted in our work.